liben2018/mxnet-yolo/README.md

 # YOLO-v2: Real-Time Object Detection

 ## Todo list
-- adding --num_layers in train.py for choosing different network
+- Adding --num_layers in train.py for choosing different network
-- get new network weights by training on imagenet directly or transfer learning
+- Get new network weights by training on imagenet directly or transfer learning
-- loss function
+- Training different backbone from scratch
-- others
+- Loss function

 ## History of mAP (on VOC2007)